dtolb/v2-messaging/concepts/numberOrderingSummary.md

 {% endextendmethod %}

-## Fetching Deactivation Information {#get-deactivation-info}
+## Fetching Disconnect Information {#get-disconnect-info}
-A <code class="get">GET</code> Request to an existing deactivation will return it's status as well as any information originally used to create the deactivation.
+A <code class="get">GET</code> Request to an existing disconnect will return it's status as well as any information originally used to create the disconnect.

 ### Base URL
 <code class="get">GET</code>`https://dashboard.bandwidth.com/api/accounts/{{accountId}}/disconnects/{{disconnectId}}`